 Garraway has been the recipient of several awards and honors, including the Paul Marks Prize for Cancer Research, the Minority Scholar Award from the American Association of Cancer Research, the Career Award in the Biomedical Sciences from the Burroughs-Wellcome Fund, and the prestigious New Innovator Award from the National Institutes of Health.
 In 2009, he was inducted into the American Society for Clinical Investigation.

-Garraway received his A.B. in biochemical sciences from Harvard College, and his M.D. and Ph.D. degrees from Harvard Medical School.
-He completed his internship and residency in internal medicine at the Massachusetts General Hospital, where he also served as medical chief resident.
-He received fellowship training in medical oncology at the Dana-Farber Cancer Institute.
+Garraway received his A.B. in biochemical sciences from Harvard College, and his M.D. and Ph.D. from Harvard Medical School.
+He completed his internship and residency in internal medicine at the Massachusetts General Hospital and his fellowship training in medical oncology at the Dana-Farber Cancer Institute.